woodcrest-university/community-charter/woodcrest-civil-laws.md

 # Woodcrest Civil Laws & Regulations

-- Street speed limits are 40 mph, 25 mph in residential neighborhoods, and 15 mph around the university.
-- This applies to all vehicles, whether cars, bicycles or mounted animals.
-- A​t crosswalks and driveways, wild turkeys have the right of way.
-- Elephants may not be used to plow your fields.
-- You may not howl at the full moon from 5 minutes before to 15 minutes after midnight.
-- Firearms are forbidden on campus except by authorized authorities.
+To comply with Woodcrest's commitment to safety and order, the following civil laws and regulations are in effect:

+- The maximum speed limit on main streets is set at 40 mph.
+In residential areas, the speed limit is reduced to 25 mph to ensure the safety of our community members.
+Around the university premises, the speed limit is further lowered to 15 mph, reflecting the high pedestrian traffic and active environment.
+- These speed limits apply universally to all forms of transportation, including cars, bicycles, and animals used for riding.
+This comprehensive approach ensures consistency and safety for all moving within Woodcrest.
+- The possession and use of firearms on university grounds are strictly prohibited, except for individuals who have been explicitly authorized to do so.
+This measure is in place to maintain a secure and safe campus environment for all students, faculty, and visitors.

+Adherence to these regulations is essential for the well-being and security of the Woodcrest community.

 ## North Carolina State Law
 ​
-- Singing off-key is against the law.
-- Bingo games may not last more than five hours unless held at a fair.
+Under North Carolina State Law, several important regulations are established to ensure the safety and legality of actions within the state:

-- Marijuana possession is illegal except when authorized for medical use.
+- Marijuana possession remains illegal except for cases where it has been authorized for medical purposes.
+Individuals must follow strict guidelines and obtain the necessary permissions for medical use to avoid legal repercussions.
-- Willful exposure of one's genitals in any public place is an act of indecent exposure.
-Exceptions are made for mothers who breastfeed infants, or for authorized adult-oriented businesses.
+- Indecent exposure, defined as the willful exposure of one's genitals in any public place, is considered a criminal act.
+Exceptions to this law include mothers who are breastfeeding their infants and activities within the scope of authorized adult-oriented businesses, where such exposure is regulated under specific conditions.
-- Licenses must be obtained at the DMV for motor vehicle operation, firearm possession, and medical marijuana use.
+- For the operation of motor vehicles, possession of firearms, and use of medical marijuana, individuals are required to obtain the appropriate licenses from the Department of Motor Vehicles (DMV).
+These licenses serve as official documentation of an individual's eligibility and legal right to engage in these activities, ensuring compliance with state regulations.

+Adherence to these laws is critical for maintaining the legal and social fabric of North Carolina, protecting the rights and safety of its residents.

 ## United States Federal Law​

-- The legal drinking age is 21.
+Under United States Federal Law, the legal age for alcohol consumption is set at 21 years old.
+This law is enforced nationwide, requiring individuals to be at least 21 years of age to purchase or publicly consume alcoholic beverages.
+This regulation aims to reduce alcohol-related accidents and health issues among younger populations, promoting responsible drinking practices across the country.
+Compliance with this law is mandatory, and failure to adhere can result in legal consequences for both individuals and establishments serving alcohol.

-###### _Woodcrest Civil Laws, rev. 2024-02-17_
+###### _Woodcrest Civil Laws, rev. 2024-02-17_2_